Raise your spirits this winter with toasty cocktails

 1 ounce fresh allspice berries, ground

-Combine honey and water in a small saucepan over medium heat and stir until sugar dissolves.
+Combine water and honey in a small saucepan over medium heat and stir until sugar dissolves.
 Add allspice and let simmer for 10 minutes.
 Remove from heat and let steep for another 10 minutes.
 Strain through a double layer of cheesecloth into a clean glass jar.
 Cover and keep refrigerated for up to 2 weeks.

 Spiced Hazelnut Bourbon Hot Chocolate